Scalaron-Higgs inflation: Multifield effects with a tiny quartic self-coupling

 The wiggle structure in the curvature power spectrum is illustrated in Fig.~\ref{FeaturesPowerSpectrum} for different initial values $\varphi_0$.
-The form of the wiggles is determined by the height of the potential, which in turn is mainly controlled by the parameter $\alpha$.
-The smaller $\alpha$, the higher the hilltop plateau, the stronger the oscillations, the more prominent the wiggle structure.
 The position of the wiggle structure is controlled by the initial condition $\varphi_0$.
-For smaller $\varphi$, closer to $\varphi_0=0$, the trajectory stays longer on the hilltop plateau and falls into the valley with the subsequent oscillations taking place within the observable number of efolds.
+For smaller $\varphi_0$, closer to $\varphi_0=0$, the trajectory stays longer on the hilltop plateau and falls into the valley with the subsequent oscillations taking place within the observable number of efolds.
 Vice versa, by increasing $\varphi_0$ to larger values, the wiggle structure can be shifted to the lower end of the observable $k$ window corresponding to the largest scales.
-Oscillatory features in the power spectrum due to multifield effects were discussed already long time ago in the context of two free scalar fields \cite{Polarski1992} and recently in the context of the model \eqref{act1} but for a scalar field $\varphi$ with a quadratic potential not associated with the SM Higgs boson \cite{Pi2018}.
-It would be interesting to investigate whether the wiggles found in Fig.~\ref{FeaturesPowerSpectrum} for the scalaron-Higgs model \eqref{fHiggsStarobinsky} might explain the anomalies observed at large scales in the CMB temperature anisotropy spectrum.
+Oscillatory features in the power spectrum due to multifield effects were discussed already long time ago in the context of two free scalar fields \cite{Polarski1992} and recently in the context of the model \eqref{act1} for a scalar field $\varphi$ with a quadratic potential not associated with the SM Higgs boson \cite{Pi2018}.
+It would be interesting to investigate whether the wiggles found in Fig.~\ref{FeaturesPowerSpectrum} for the model \eqref{fHiggsStarobinsky} might explain the anomalies observed at large scales in the CMB temperature anisotropy spectrum.
 This requires a more detailed numerical analysis which we leave for future work.